SupImDos/embassy-rp-skeleton/README.md

 Pico A VSYS -> Pico B VSYS
 ```

-For more information on the wiring loom, see:
+For more information on the wiring loom and its connections, see:
 [Getting Started with Raspberry Pi Pico > Appendix A > Picoprobe Wiring][16]

 #### Raspberry Pi Pico Dev Board
-Alternatively, a custom printed Raspberry Pi Pico Dev Board can be used to enhance development with:
+Alternatively, a custom printed Raspberry Pi Pico Dev Board can be used to enhance development, which includes:

 * Debug Probe Host (Raspberry Pi Pico)
 * Detachable Target (Raspberry Pi Pico)